apache/metron/metron-platform/metron-elasticsearch/README.md

 ### `es.document.id`

 This property sets the message field that is used to define the document ID when a message is indexed by Elasticsearch.
+By default, the client does not set the document ID and document ID generation is deferred to Elasticsearch.

+#### Option 1: Defer to Elasticsearch

+Value: (Undefined, blank or empty string)

-* To allow Elasticsearch to define its own document id, this property should be set to a blank or empty string.
-The client will not set the document ID and Elasticsearch will define its own.
+* This option allows Elasticsearch to generate the document ID.
+* The client will not set a document ID.

-* In most cases allowing Elasticsearch to define the document ID is the most performant option.
-This is the default behavior.
+* In most cases this is the most performant option.

+#### Option 2: Legacy Compatibility

+Value: guid

 * Metron versions 0.6.0 and earlier defined the document ID using the Metron GUID, which is a randomized UUID using Java's `UUID.randomUUID()`.
-Using a randomized UUID can negatively impact Elasticsearch indexing performance.
-To maintain backwards compatibility with legacy versions of Metron use the following setting.
+* Using a randomized UUID can negatively impact Elasticsearch indexing performance.
+* To maintain backwards compatibility with legacy versions of Metron, set the value to `guid`.
     ```
     es.document.id = guid
     ```

+#### Option 3: Custom Document ID

-* To use a custom document ID, create an enrichment that defines a new message field; for example one called `my_document_id`.
-Then use this field to set the document ID as follows.
+* Advanced users can define a custom document ID.
+* Create an enrichment that defines a new message field; for example one called `my_document_id`.
+Use this field to set the document ID.
 This will set the document ID to the value of the message field `my_document_id`.
     ```
     es.document.id = my_document_id
     ```
 * If a message does not contain the `es.document.id` field, a warning is issued and no document ID is set by the client.

 ## Upgrading to 5.6.2